'Astronomically high': US Covid death toll hits grim new milestone

 Experts believe some Covid-19 deaths have been misattributed to other conditions.
 And some Americans are thought to have died of chronic illnesses such as heart disease and diabetes because they were unable or unwilling to obtain treatment during the crisis.

-Anderson-Cloud lost her dementia-stricken father after he was hospitalized for cancer surgery and then isolated in a Covid-19 ward.
+Anderson-Cloud lost her dementia-stricken father after he was hospitalised for cancer surgery and then isolated in a Covid-19 ward.
 He went into cardiac arrest, was revived, but died about a week later.

 She had planned to be by his bedside, but the rules barred her from going to the hospital.
 She wonders if his condition was made worse by his isolation.
 She wonders if he was scared.
 She wonders how many other cases like his there are.